Himanshuthakur138/expense/README.md

 or adjust your budget, ultimately leading to greater financial stability and peace of mind.

 By understanding your financial flow, you take an important step towards achieving your financial goals.
-## About Expence Tracker
+## About Expense Tracker
-The React Context API is a built-in feature that allows components to share data without manually passing props through each component.
-It's particularly useful for sharing data like user authentication, themes, or language settings across an entire app.
-For more detailed information and documentation, visit the [ContextApi Vercel](https://vercel.com/guides/react-context-state-management-nextjs).
+The Expense Tracker helps you:

+Set a monthly budget
+Track expenditures against that budget
+Gain clarity on your financial flow

 ## Build with
 * [Next js](https://nextjs.org/) - A React framework for server-side rendering and static site generation..
 * [MUI](https://mui.com/) - A comprehensive UI library.